ed-pilots-network/backend/readme.md

 ## Project Structure
 The EDPN Backend project consists of several independent projects contained within the root project to separate out the different parts:

+- `liquibase`: This project is used store all the database migration scripts in a central place.
 - `message-listener`: The project used to consume the EDDN message stream.
 It will consume the messages, split them out per type and send them to a Kafka.
 - `rest`: The project that provides the REST API.
 - `message-processors`: A containing folder for the message processor projects that consume the messages from the Kafka.